Fundamental Constructs in Programming Languages: Facets of Funcons

-\QUESTION{What kind of behaviour do funcons for data operations have?} Data operations in programs are generally represented by funcons whose only behaviour is to evaluate their arguments and compute a value.
-Partial data operations (e.g., integer division, or selecting the head of a list) compute the empty sequence when their arguments are not in their domain of definition.
+\QUESTION{What kind of behaviour do funcons for data operations have?} Data operations in programs are generally represented by funcons whose only behaviour is to compute values from \textit{pre-evaluated} arguments.
+The arguments are evaluated in \textit{any} order, possibly with interleaving (the order of argument evaluation is irrelevant when the evaluations have no effects). \textit{Partial} data operations (e.g., integer division, or selecting the head of a list) compute the empty sequence when their arguments are not in their domain of definition.

-Value types are themselves values, so funcons can take types as arguments and give them as results.
-Apart from supporting dependent types, this generality is needed to represent ordinary type constructors as funcons.
+Value \textit{types} are themselves values, so funcons can take types as arguments and give them as results.
+Apart from supporting dependent types, this generality is needed to represent ordinary type constructors as funcons (e.g., $\NAME{lists}(T)$, where~$T$ is the type of the list elements).

-\QUESTION{How do funcons express flow of control?} Funcons intended purely for specifying normal control flow generally determine the order of execution of their arguments.
-They include sequential or interleaved command execution and expression evaluation, deterministic and non-deterministic choice between computations, and command iteration.
-These funcons do not contribute otherwise to behaviour.
+\QUESTION{How do funcons express normal flow of control?} A funcon intended purely for specifying normal control flow generally specifies the potential order of evaluation of its arguments, but does not otherwise contribute to behaviour.
+Such funcons include sequential or interleaved command execution and expression evaluation, deterministic and non-deterministic choice between computations, and command iteration.